 Waiver of Continuing Education (applies to Regular Licensees only):

-For regular licensees who have experienced extreme and unusual hardship that resulted in long-term absence from practice or other extreme situation involving illness or family, a waiver of all or part of the required continuing education may be considered and renewal allowed.
+For regular licensees who have experienced extreme and unusual hardship that resulted in long-term absence from practice or other extreme situation involving illness or family, a waiver of all or part of the required face to face continuing education may be considered and renewal allowed.
+The subsequent renewal may be contingent on the waived continuing education credits being taken within the first six months of renewal; such hours will not count toward the required continuing education of the renewed cycle.
+The Board encourages individuals utilize online continuing education options and Category II hours, and make a request to use additional hours of online education if one is unable to complete the continuing education.
 Submit a detailed written explanation of the extreme and unusual circumstances prior to license expiration.
-Waivers cannot be granted consecutively.
 To avoid loss of license, if not practicing for long-term, use the Inactive License Status privilege.

 Responsibility of Licensee (applies to all licensees):